TUDelft-CITG/HOS-prob-design-25/info.md

 ### Workbook

 The <a href="https://teachbooks.github.io/HOS-workbook/intro.html" target="_blank">Workbook</a> is an online book (similar to the textbook above) that will be used to present various materials that don't quite fit in the textbook, for example: exercises, workshop assignments, solutions, miscellaneous teaching material, etc. This book will be updated throughout Q4.
-Updates will be announced in-class..
+Updates will be announced in-class.

 ### Other Material